 One of Glasgow Credit Union’s key social goals is to have a positive impact within the communities in which we operate.
 Giving Glasgow is our charitable fund which helps improve our communities through donations to local charities and good causes.

-This year, Giving Glasgow has donated over £10,000 to worthwhile causes throughout the city and we’re encouraging all members to help us by nominating organisations that you think could benefit from a donation.
+In 2017, Giving Glasgow donated £15,000 to worthwhile causes throughout the city and we’re encouraging all members to help us by nominating organisations that you think could benefit from a donation.

 Nominating is simple, just download and complete our application form and return to us by post or email ([email protected]).
 Applications are reviewed monthly.